 At some point in your life, it’s possible you’ll lose a tooth— or even a few of them.
 Since we don’t have a set of replacement teeth, dentures may be necessary.
 While it’s good for your general oral health to have a full bite, dentures can also help with eating and speaking.

 There are many types and materials to choose from.
 First, you need to find out if they are even the correct choice for you.
 At Dental House we work with you to provide affordable dentures, we will work with your dental insurance to get you the best pricing possible.

 On this page, we will start helping you understand more about the procedure and what to expect when wearing your dentures.
 You will also learn about the materials we use and the various types available.

 What Types of Dentures Are There?

-Partial dentures are used when there is more than just a tooth or two missing.
-They are a good alternative to dental bridges and tend to be the most affordable dentures.
-Partials are fitted onto your gums and fastened to your teeth, so they are more secure to make eating with dentures easier.
-They can also be removed for cleaning.
+Used when there is more than just a tooth or two missing.
+They are a good alternative to dental bridges and tend to be the most affordable option.
+Partials are fitted onto your gums and fastened to your remaining teeth, so they are more secure to make eating easier.

-Overdentures are used in the case where standard dentures would be uncomfortable, or if you do still have some teeth.
+Overdentures are used in the case where conventional dentures would be uncomfortable, or if you do still have some teeth.
 They’re placed over the tooth’s root or implants.
 They can be removed easily.

 No man-made tooth is going to be as strong as the original.
 They can crack or chip if you drop them, so you need to care for them properly.
 They’ll also wear out faster than your normal teeth would so expect to have to get a replacement after five years.